fanout/ruby-gripcontrol/README.md

 is_valid = GripControl.validate_sig(request['Grip-Sig'], '<key>')
 ```

-WebSocket example using the WEBrick gem and WEBrick WebSocket extension.
+WebSocket example using the WEBrick gem and WEBrick WebSocket gem extension.
 A client connects to a GRIP proxy via WebSockets and the proxy forward the request to the origin.
-The origin accepts the connection over a WebSocket
+The origin accepts the connection over a WebSocket and responds with a control message indicating that the client should be subscribed to a channel.
+Note that in order for the GRIP proxy to properly interpret the control messages, the origin must provide a 'grip' extension in the 'Sec-WebSocket-Extensions' header.
+This is accomplished in the WEBrick WebSocket gem extension by adding the following line to lib/webrick/websocket/server.rb and rebuilding the gem: res['Sec-WebSocket-Extensions'] = 'grip; message-prefix=""'

 ```Ruby
 require 'webrick/websocket'